bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 > **Technical story**: As a developer, I want to migrate the system to work on
 > the latest version of ReactJS so that we are not operating on a stale version
 > of the UI library and get stuck in an expensive upgrade later.
-In the case of the “Migrate to New Version of ReactJS" story, the product owner might not initially understand why it is valuable to change databases.
+In the case of the "Migrate to New Version of ReactJS" story, the product owner might not initially understand why it is valuable to change databases.
 However, once the team explains the risks of continuing to develop on an unsupported version of a database, the product owner might decide that migrating databases